Bifocal, Progressive or Single-Vision Reading Glasses?

 In short, when adjusting to new progressives, it helps to wear the glasses as much as possible.

 Zenni’s Workspace Progressives are specialized progressive lenses designed for up-close activities at work or home.
+Workspace Progressive lenses do not have distance vision, so they are not recommended for driving.

 If you already wear standard progressives, you know what it’s like to search for that ‘sweet spot’ of clear vision when doing certain up-close activities like computer work or interacting with others for long periods.
 Workspace Progressives are designed to supplement standard progressives, providing more comfort and visual clarity in these special situations.